ashejim/C964/task2_part_c.md

 :::

 :::{margin} What is good accuracy?
 A good question.
 The answer is subjective depending on data and project needs.
 A 5% accuracy in predicting stoplights is not so good.
-However, it is *very* good if prediction lottery numbers.
+However, it is *very* good if predicting lottery numbers.
 :::

 Measuring accuracy (or a plan to do so) will be discussed in detail in the [Accuracy Analysis](task2d:accuracy) section of part D of the documentation.

 (task2c:faq)=
 ## FAQ

 **What are the most common reasons for the task 2 code being returned?**

 1. Evaluators cannot get the code to run as intended.
 This usually happens because of an incomplete or incorrect [user guide](task2doc:d) or because evaluators can't access shared links (check the permissions!).

 2. Evaluators are not sure how the code is meant to be used by the "user."
 Again, an incomplete or incorrect [part D user guide](task2doc:d) is usually the culprit.
 Adding an explicit example (including example user files when appropriate) helps avoid this issue.

 **I've completed the coding for task 2.
 Should I send it to my course instructor for review?**

 Suppose you have specific questions or concerns -yes.
 However, if the code runs and meets the [minimum app requirements](task2c:appreqs) it's usually best to move on to the [documentation](task2doc).
 You can continue to tweak and improve the app but can be comfortable knowing that what you have can pass.

 For questions about whether your application satisfies the requirements, contact a [C964 faculty](ci_c964).

 For technical coding questions, see the [BSCS, Software, and other Course Faculty](ci_other) page, and follow these [guidelines](ci_other:guidelines) (more info below).

 **I need help with part C. Who do I contact?**